abecko47/shopsys/upgrade/UPGRADE-v9.1.1-dev.md

     - see #project-base-diff to update your project

 - Frontend API: correctly inherited base type in `AdvertCodeDecorator`, `AdvertImageDecorator`, `ProductPriceDecorator` types ([#2222](https://github.com/shopsys/shopsys/pull/2222))
     - if you extended `Advert` type, you can remove duplicate definitions in `AdvertCode` and `AdvertImage` types
     - if you extended `Price` type, you can remove duplicate definitions in `ProductPrice` type

+- improve acceptance test of product filter ([#2226](https://github.com/shopsys/shopsys/pull/2226))
+    - see #project-base-diff to update your project
+    - we have also improved displaying of price filter in our basic design, decide if such change is suitable for your project